Smethwick: Transport

+Road

 The M5 runs along the western edge of Smethwick, passing over the two canals and a railway near Spon Lane.
 M5 Junction 1 is accessible at West Bromwich using the A41 road Soho Road.
 M5 Junction 2 is accessible at Oldbury on the A4123 Wolverhampton Road (Harborne to Wolverhampton) at Birchley Island.
 Another major road passing through Smethwick is the A456 (Hagley Road) from Birmingham to Halesowen, Kidderminster and Ludlow, which passes through Bearwood, along Lightwoods Park.